Wafris/wafris-rb/README.md

 end
 ```

-Note that if you're using sidekiq it defaults to the environment variable, `REDIS_URL`.
+Note that Redis defaults to the environment variable, `REDIS_URL`.
 So we recommend using something different.

 ### 3. Testing in Development (optional)